Live-attenuated vaccines and immunoglobulins or blood products

 Alternative title: Immunoglobulin, Blood products

-Live-attenuated vaccines such as measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV), varicella (chickenpox) or zoster (shingles) vaccination may be affected by circulating antibodies in immunoglobulin therapy or blood products.
+Injected live-attenuated vaccines such as measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV) and varicella (chickenpox) vaccination may be affected by circulating antibodies in immunoglobulin therapy or blood products.
 This includes normal human immunoglobulin therapy for conditions like Kawasaki’s disease or a blood transfusion for treatment of a medical condition.

 Note that inactivated (non-live) vaccines can be safely administered following immunoglobulins or blood products.